-We understand the owners are currently in process of appointing an international operator and management expects a new operator before the end of 2020.

-The owners expect better results and functioning of the hotel in 2021.
-Accordingly, we have reflected and adjusted the ADR and especially the suffering of occupancy reflecting the current circumstances and the subdued growth in the hospitality industry across Jeddah.
+We understand the owners are currently in process of appointing an international operator and management expects a new operator before the H1 - 2021.
+The owners expect better results and functioning of the hotel in 2022.
+Accordingly, we have reflected and adjusted the ADR and especially the suffering of occupancy reflecting the current circumstances and the subdued growth in the hospitality industry across Jeddah and KSA.

-2.13.20 EXIT YIELD, DISCOUNT RATE AND COMMENTARY
+2.13.21 EXIT YIELD, DISCOUNT RATE AND COMMENTARY